geringerio/Nc_Museum/README.md

-# YOLOv3
+# NC Museum of Science Computer Vision Expo
-Pytorch implementation of real time object detection algorithm YOLOv3
+Pytorch implementation of real time object detection algorithm YOLOv3 with interactive UI

 Guided by [YOLOv3 Pytorch implementation tutorial](https://blog.paperspace.com/how-to-implement-a-yolo-object-detector-in-pytorch/)
 but has a better style and structure in my opinion